Pravesh-Sudha/python-spell-checker/README.md

 ├── main.py           # The main Python script for running the app └── README.md         # This file
 ```

-## Screenshots

-Add screenshots of your app here for visual reference.

 ## Future Improvements